 With the BombBomb mobile app for iOS or Android (included with your free trial or full subscription), BombBomb eliminates the problems of “The Mobile Method” in the same way.
-You can record and send video in one motion, plus …
+You can record and send video by email in one motion, plus …

 - Your video’s smart-streamed, rather than attached (no downloading to watch, just click and play)